OpenDSA/OpenDSA/RST/en/Status.rst

 At this time there is no ETA on improved connections to any LMS aside from Canvas.
-However, we do provide the option to load individual visualizations, exercises, and modules into any LTI-compilant LMS.
+However, we do provide the option to load individual visualizations, exercises, and modules into any LTI-compliant LMS.
 Details can be found at
 https://opendsa-server.cs.vt.edu/home/guide.
 Technical discussion of how OpenDSA supports LTI can be found at